thometnanni/unfolding-the-archive/readme.md

 # Unfolding the Archive

-This repository is part of the NWO-funded project *Unfolding the Archive: New Dimensions of Access to Born-digital Architecture Collections*, led by Ania Molenda at the Nieuwe Instituut.
-The project explores new ways to access and interpret born-digital architecture archives, combining methods from museum studies, archival studies, architecture, and digital humanities.
-The goal is to develop prototypes and tools that enable dynamic, multimodal, and participatory exploration of digital archival materials, focusing on underused metadata and new forms of discovery.
+This project is part of *Unfolding the Archive: New Dimensions of Access to Born-digital Architecture Collections*, led by Ania Molenda at the Nieuwe Instituut.
+It explores new ways to access and interpret born-digital architecture archives, combining methods from museum studies, archival studies, architecture, and digital humanities.
+The goal is to develop prototypes and tools that enable dynamic, multimodal, and participatory exploration of digital archival materials, focusing on underused metadata as new forms of discovery.

 ---

-This project provides scripts to extract, count, and filter geometries and layer names from a collection of AutoCAD DWG/DXF files.
+This repository provides scripts to extract, count, and filter geometries and layer names from a collection of AutoCAD DWG/DXF files.
 It also includes utilities for handling plot styles and visualizing the results.

 ## Folder Structure